 We then turn our attention to the human factors that drive up costs: employees who are “accident repeaters.”
 An accident repeater is defined as a worker who has had more than one workplace injury in the past five years.
 Analysis shows that “repeaters” often account for more than two-thirds of a company’s claims and a similar percentage of overall claim costs.

-Because repeaters represent a predictable risk factor, our Loss Prevention Consultants devote extra time and attention to them.
+Because repeaters represent a predictable risk factor, our Safety Professionals devote extra time and attention to them.
 In order to determine why they’ve been hurt so often, we interview repeaters when we first partner with a client.

 Then we speak with repeaters again during each of our monthly site visits and diligently track their performance throughout the year.
 As a result, the frequency of injuries among repeaters typically falls to 47.6%, an impressive reduction that generates considerable savings for our clients.